Legato-Dev/Legato-NowPlaying/README.md

 ![Logo](logo.png)
 # Legato-NowPlaying(en)
-A NowPlaying Application for Twitter with AIMP Remote API library "Legato".
+A NowPlaying Application with AIMP Remote API library "Legato".

-Let's share on Twitter for your track information!
+Let's share for your track information!

+Currently it conforms to the following SNS.
+- Twitter
+- Misskey

 ![sample](sample.png)